zautumnz/cozy/README.md

 * Added the ability to iterate over the contents of arrays, hashes, and strings via the `foreach` statement.
 * Added `printf` and `sprintf` primitives, which work as you would expect.
   * `printf( "%d %s", 3, "Steve" );`
-* Added support for `switch` statements, with block-based `case` expressions.
-  * No bugs due to C-style "fall-through".

 ## 1. Installation